amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ### <a name="unique"></a> Unique values

-If we want only the unique values so that we can quickly see what species have been sampled we use the keyword ``DISTINCT``.
+If we want only the unique values so that we can quickly see what species have been sampled we use the keyword `DISTINCT`.

     SELECT DISTINCT species_id FROM surveys;

-If we select more than one column, then the distinct pairs of values are returned.
+If we choose more than one column, then the distinct pairs of values are returned.

     SELECT DISTINCT year, species_id FROM surveys;